VictorCodebase/Nexus_Server/src/controllers/controllers.md

 | `resetTables` | Resets all database tables | `DELETE /dev/tables` | None |
 | `restoreTables` | Restores database from backup | `GET /dev/restore` | `backupFile` |

+> !
+For the `readTable` api, ensure the table is included in the ALLOWED_TABLES in the devModel

 **Dependencies:**
 - `devModel`: For development database operations